jorgermurillo/SHARDS-C/README.md

 ## Installation
 SHARDS-C needs GCC 5 or greater to compile and [GLIB](https://developer.gnome.org/glib/stable/) as a dependency.

 SHARDS-C can be compiled as a static and a dynamic library.
-To get either version write in
+To get either version write in the command line:

 ```
 	make dynamic